-Before you buy, remember to ask the right questions.
+Before you buy or sell, remember to ask the right questions.
 The more information you have, the more confident you will be.

 Can I inspect an item before I buy?

-Depending on what you are buying, you may want to inspect the item to satisfy yourself prior to purchase.
-Mid Ulster Auctions aim to provide as much information as possible online; Illustrations and descriptions in catalogues or brochures are for identification only.
-Descriptions in each case are provided by the Vendor.
-All Lots are available for inspection and Purchasers should satisfy themselves prior to the Auction to as to the condition of each Lot and should exercise and rely on their own judgement as to whether the Lot accords with its description.
+MUA aims to provide as much information as possible online; illustrations and descriptions in catalogues or brochures are for identification only.
+Descriptions in each case are provided by the seller.
+All lots are available for inspection and purchasers should satisfy themselves prior to auction to as to the condition of each lot and should exercise and rely on their own judgement as to whether the lot accords with its description.

 Are there any warranties?

-Each and every Lot shall be sold 'as is, where is'.
-Specifically, but without limitation, the Auctioneer makes no representation or warranty that any of the Lots:
+Each and every lot shall be sold ‘as is, where is’.
+Specifically, but without limitation, MUA makes no representation or warranty that any of the lots:

 - Conform to any standard in respect of safety, pollution or hazardous material or to any standard of requirement of any applicable authority, law or regulation, or